proebsting/rdgen/README.md

-# rdgen: LL(1) EBNF Recursive Descent Parser Generator
+# rdgen: Retargetable LL(1) EBNF Recursive Descent Parser Generator

 This is a parser generator for LL(1) EBNF grammars.
 It generates a predictive recursive descent parser in Python 3.10.